mdbootstrap/mdb-angular-ui-kit/CONTRIBUTING.md

 4. Use Gulp to minify your code after finishing
 5. Create clear titles and detailed descriptions for your Pull Requests

+## Submitting a Pull Request

+Before you submit your Pull Request (PR) consider the following guidelines:

+1. Search [GitHub](https://github.com/mdbootstrap/Angular-Bootstrap-with-Material-Design/pulls) for an open or closed PR that relates to your submission.
+You don't want to duplicate effort.
+2. Fork the mdbootstrap/Angular-Bootstrap-with-Material-Design repo.
+3. Make your changes in a new git branch:

+    ```shell
+    git checkout -b your-branch-name master
+    ```
+4. Commit your changes using a descriptive commit message.
+5. Push your branch to GitHub

+    ```shell
+    git push origin your-branch-name
+    ```
+6. In GitHub, send a pull request to `Angular-Bootstrap-with-Material-Design:dev`

+Thank you for your contribution!

 ## Questions
 If you're not sure about your ideas or you'd like to talk about them with our team before starting, write to: contact@mdbootstrap.com, and for every query regarding technical consultance open your case on [Support Forum](https://mdbootstrap.com/support/)